surifirstpin/biplus_documentation/docs/New Website.md

-## Presenting Bi+
+## Presenting FirstPin Technologies

-Bi+ is a business analytical tool that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of or clients business.
+We Provide a business analytical tools that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of or clients business.

 ## We Provide High Quality Data Analytics and rapid Insights across all Domains